 \subsection{Partial and linear orders}

-{\it Partial order} will mean a reflexive, antisymmetric and transitive relation $\leq$.
-By a \textit{linear order}, as usual, we mean a partial order which is totally ordered, meaning that for distinct $a,b \in X$ we have exactly one of the alternatives: $a<b$ or $b<a$.
+By a \textit{partial order}, we mean a reflexive, antisymmetric, and transitive relation $\leq$.
+A \textit{linear order}, as usual, is a partial order which is totally ordered, meaning that for distinct $a,b \in X$ we have exactly one of the alternatives: $a<b$ or $b<a$.
 As usual, $a < b$ means that $a \leq b$ and $a\neq b$.
 Sometimes we write just $(X,\leq)$, or even simply $X$, where no ambiguity can occur.
 For every linearly ordered set $(X,\leq)$ define the rays

 with $a,b \in X$.
-All such rays form a prebase (also called subbase) for the interval topology $\tau_{\leq}$.
-That is, all finite intersections of these rays is the natural base of the linear order topology; the so-called \textit{interval topology}.
-The class of all topological spaces $(X,\tau)$ with $\tau=\tau_{\leq}$ for some linear order $\leq$, as usual, is denoted by LOTS.
-A topological space is said to be \emph{Linearly Ordered Topological Space} ($\mathrm{LOTS}$) if its topology is $\tau_{\leq}$ for some linear order $\leq$.
-We use more complex notation: LOTS$_{\curlyeqprec}$ for the triples $(X,\tau,\leq)$, where $\tau$ is the interval topology $\tau_{\leq}$.
-Define a forgetful assignment
+All such rays form a prebase (also called subbase) for the \textit{interval topology} $\lambda_{\leq}$.
+A topological space is said to be \emph{Linearly Ordered Topological Space} ($\mathrm{LOTS}$) if its topology is $\lambda_{\leq}$ for some linear order $\leq$.
+Recall the following well known fact.